Welcome to the Health Information Exchange Gateway

 This declaration does not affect submitters seeking to meet the Stage 2 Meaningful Use Immunization Measure in 2017.
 Those submitters should continue to submit immunization messages to CAIR in 2017.

-CalREDIE is declaring its readiness to meet the Stage 3 Meaningful Use ELR Measure for early adopters of Stage 3 Meaningful Use in 2017.
+CalREDIE is declaring its readiness to meet the Stage 3 Meaningful Use Electronic Lab Reporting (ELR) Measure for early adopters of Stage 3 Meaningful Use in 2017.
 CalREDIE will be able to meet the 2015 Edition CEHRT criteria.
 As noted in the CDC document, there are no changes for ELR between 2014 and 2015 Edition CEHRT.

 As of July 1, 2017, CalREDIE is declaring its readiness to meet the Stage 3 Meaningful Use Electronic Case Reporting (eCR) Measure for adopters of Stage 3 Meaningful Use in 2018.
 CalREDIE intends to be ready to accept electronic initial case reports (eICR) contingent on receipt of expected funding to support this effort.

 Starting January 1, 2018, Eligible Professionals (EP) and Eligible Hospitals (EH) will be able to use the CDPH HIE Gateway to register intent to submit eICR in support of Objective 8, Measure 3 – Electronic Case Reporting.
 Please check the California Public Health Electronic Reporting Capacity Matrix to see whether your Local Health Jurisdiction prefers you to register using the CDPH HIE Gateway or a local solution for eCR.